Kaguya (mouse): Differences in comparison to normal mice

 Many of the mice pups recovered in this experiment had atypical development and died prematurely and some eggs failed to successfully impregnate female mice; only two pups survived.
 Mice with atypical development exhibited developmentally delayed livers.
 Bimaternal mice had significantly lower body and placental weight compared to the controls.

 A mouse microarray, a tool used to study the activity of many genes at once, with 11’000 genes was used to compare the gene expression of the developmentally typical bimaternal mouse embryo to mice born from natural mating.
 This was done to see if there are any differences between the two groups at molecular level.
 More than 1’000 genes were found to have different levels of activity in the bimaternal mouse compared to the controls.
 It was revealed that these genes are mostly associated with cell communication, cell growth/maintenance, and metabolism.
 However, the small sample size per group, reliance on older technology, and single time point analysis may limit the informativeness of this genetic analysis.

 Follow-up study

 In a follow up paper, Kono lab was able to increase the number of bimaternal mice generated by modifying the genetic manipulations performed on the newborn eggs used in the experiment.
-Interestingly, bimaternal pups similar to controls were shown to grow at a slower rate and have a longer lifespan.
+Bimaternal pups similar to controls were shown to grow at a slower rate and have a longer lifespan.